mustafacryptolife/typescript-examples/trigger/create-order/README.md

-# V1 API - Quote, Build & Send Script
+# Trigger API (Limit Order) - Create Order

-This script demonstrates how to get a quote for a swap, build the swap, and then send the swap using the Jupiter V1 API.
+This scripts shows how to use the v1 trigger API and create an order

 ## Prerequisites

 - Node.js (v16 or higher)
 - npm (v10 or higher)
+- Solana Wallet Public Address
 - Solana Wallet Private Key
-- Helius RPC API key
-- Jupiter V1 API Key (optional) - get it [here](https://portal.jup.ag/)

 ## Usage